 The word “to” in this phrase is slightly confusing because it is usually used to introduce a verb, as in “want to” or “have to”.
-Even though saying “I want to hear from you” is completely correct, “look forward to” requires a different pattern:
+However, “look forward to” follows a different pattern:

 Obviously, “hear” is not a thing, so it wouldn’t make much sense to “look forward to hear from you”.
 The thing you are looking forward to is “hearing from you”: